 Based on these estimates, consistently sleeping less than 6 hours per night may lead to an additional 10 to 15 pounds of weight gain per year.

-Your body has internal signals and hormones that tells you when you are hungry or full.
+Your body has internal signals and hormones that tell you when you are hungry or full.
 While we now know that sleeping can disrupt these signals, it’s important to honor those signals throughout the day in order to reduce sweet cravings.

 Skipping meals, overeating, binge eating, or emotional eating are all signs that we are not as in-tune with our body cues.
 Think of your appetite as a scale from 1 to 10.
 Number 10 is Thanksgiving stuffed, super uncomfortable, food coma.
 Number 1 is “I’m-going-to-eat-my-arm-off-starving”.
-It is best to stay between a 4 and 7 at all times.
-Listening to your inner scale can prevent you from dipping into the dangerously low 1 to 3 scale, when we are more tempted to reach for the high sugar snack.
+It is best to stay between 4 and 7 at all times.
+Listening to your inner scale can prevent you from dipping into the dangerously low 1 to 3 scale when we are more tempted to reach for the high sugar snack.

 When we’re stressed, we eat sugar.
 When we eat sugar, we get stressed.
 Ah, the vicious cycle.
 I’m sure we’ve all ate due to stress at some point.
 But, why are we craving sweets when we are stressed out?
 A lot of it has to do with your main stress hormone, called cortisol.

 Stress is not necessarily a bad thing.
 If we are running from a bear, we want high levels of cortisol so our body can pump blood to our extremities, increase our heart rate, and push us further.
-But…we don’t really get chased by bears now days.
+But…we don’t really get chased by bears nowadays.
 Most of our stress comes from work deadlines, relationships, finances, kids, and more.
 This type of chronic, low-grade stress leads to a constantly elevated cortisol level in our body.

 Here’s the problem: cortisol raises our blood sugar, increases our appetite, and worsens those irresistible cravings for junk foods.
 Higher levels of cortisol levels due to chronic stress is directly associated with increased calorie intake and craving sweets (4).

 Put bluntly, stress makes us sick, slow, and stupid.
 We NEED to have a healthy way to release our stress and lower our cortisol levels if we want to reduce our sugar cravings.
-Successful stress reducing activities include reading, journaling, yoga, deep breathing, meditation/mindfulness (I like Ziva Meditation or Headspace), prayer, taking a bath, walking in nature, and so much more.
+Successful stress-reducing activities include reading, journaling, yoga, deep breathing, meditation/mindfulness (I like Ziva Meditation or Headspace), prayer, taking a bath, walking in nature, and so much more.
 You should have at least one stress reducing habit you incorporate into your routine every single day.
-Adaptogenic herbs, like ashwagandha or maca may also help naturally balance cortisol levels (5, 6).
+Adaptogenic herbs, like ashwagandha or maca, may also help naturally balance cortisol levels (5, 6).